MilenTecle/Inventory-Manager/README.md

   an incrementing number, starting from 1 is appended after the word "cloned" to get around this problem.
   - Create a view on the landing page so that non registered users can see a QR code containing an example list.
 The share and download links are disabled so that the user can see what features are available for a registered user.
   - Let the user choose to have public or private lists so that other users can copy another users list.
+  - Implement a search bar, so the user can search for inventories if there are many inventory lists.
+  - Implement pagination in case of many inventory lists, in particular on mobile view.

 ## Testing
 Testing and the results can be found [here](/TESTING.md).